leo-herran/Enigma/README.md

 As stringing together a few rotors is still a substitution cipher, the enigma machine rotates one of its rotors each time a character is encoded.
 Thus, if a letter appears more than once in a message then it will most likely be encoded to different letters.
 In the original machine, the first rotor would rotate once for each encoded character until it made a full rotaton, then the second rotor would rotate, then the third.
-In my implementation, after 78 encoded charcters (meaning each rotor makes a full rotation) the rotors stop rotating, so the machine becomes a regular substitution cipher.
+In my implementation, after 78 encoded charcters (i.e. each rotor makes a full rotation) the rotors stop rotating, so the machine becomes a regular substitution cipher.